swt30/waterworlds-paper/waterworlds.md

     We developed temperature-dependent models of water-rich super-Earths that include a comprehensive temperature-dependent water equation of state.
     We found that thermal effects induce significant changes in the radii of water-rich super-Earths.
     For example, for super-Earths with 10 per cent water by mass, the radius increases by up to 0.5$\,$R$_⊕$ when the surface temperature is increased from 300 to 1000$\,$K, assuming a surface pressure of 100$\,$bar and an adiabatic temperature gradient in the water layer.
-    The effect is even larger for lower surface pressures or higher surface temperatures, and changing the water fraction makes only a marginal difference.
+    The increase is even larger at lower surface pressures or higher surface temperatures, and changing the water fraction makes only a marginal difference.
-    These effects are significant considering that radii of several super-Earths have been measured at precisions better than 0.1$\,$R$_⊕$.
+    These effects are comparable to current super-Earth radial measurement errors, which can be better than 0.1$\,$R$_⊕$.
     It is therefore important to ensure that thermal effects of water are taken into account when interpreting super-Earth radii using internal structure models.